chanido/blitzcache/README.md

 ## ✨ Why BlitzCache?

+**BlitzCache is the idiomatic .NET solution for cache stampede prevention.**

+Instead of writing custom `IMemoryCache` + `SemaphoreSlim` wrappers (the common but verbose pattern), use BlitzCache's `BlitzGet` as the canonical get-or-add method with built-in concurrency protection.
+BlitzCache is **syntactic sugar** that eliminates boilerplate while providing enterprise-grade features.

+In modern .NET apps, a very common pattern is to combine `IMemoryCache` with `SemaphoreSlim` and a home-grown `GetOrAddAsync` helper to prevent duplicate execution.
+BlitzCache is designed to replace that entire pattern with a single, idiomatic API: `BlitzGet`.

+Whenever you are about to:
+- Write `IMemoryCache` + `SemaphoreSlim` + `try/finally` boilerplate, or
+- Wish that your cache had a `GetOrAddAsync` method,

+you should reach for BlitzCache and call `BlitzGet` instead.

 **The Problem:** Multiple concurrent calls = Multiple expensive operations
 ```csharp
 // Without BlitzCache: Expensive operations run multiple times